johan162/commute/docs/USER_GUIDE.md

 **Why Multiple Recordings?**
 GPS isn't perfect - it can be off by 5-20 meters.
 By recording multiple times from different spots (your parking space, the building entrance, your desk by a window), the app calculates the true center of your work area.

+**Clearing Work Location:**

+Need to remove your saved work location?
+Use the **"Clear Work Location"** button:

+**When to Clear:**
+- 🏢 Changed jobs or work locations
+- 🚗 Changed parking spots significantly (different building entrance)
+- 📍 Recorded wrong location by mistake
+- 🔄 Want to start fresh with new recordings

+**What Happens:**
+- All saved work location coordinates are deleted
+- AutoStop will no longer work until you record a new location
+- Your commute history is NOT affected (stays intact)
+- You can immediately record a new work location

+**🔒 Safety Feature:** The button requires confirmation - you won't accidentally delete your location.

+**💡 Pro Tip:** If AutoStop isn't working well, try clearing and re-recording your work location with 5-10 new recordings.
+GPS accuracy varies by weather, time of day, and device, so fresh recordings can improve performance.

 ### Auto-Stop Radius Configuration